 To begin using Tripwire, you will need to create the appropriate local and site keys like this:

 It will prompt you to enter a passphrase for both the site and local key file.
-Tripwire will advise you to use a combination of uppercase and lowercase letters, digits, and punctuation marks.
+Tripwire will tell you to use a strong password.

 This file is very easy to read and modify since every line has a comment that describes it well.

 You can update Tripwire policy file like this:

 When Tripwire is completed, you should now be able to initialize the Tripwire database like this:

 $ tripwire --init

 Tripwire will now begin to scan the system, it will take some time depends on the overall size of the system.

 Any modifications to the filesystem are considered to be system intrusion, the administrator will be notified and he will need to restore the system with files that can be trusted.

 For this reason, any system changes should be validated through Tripwire.
 To do this, use the following command: